tinuola/fm_news-homepage/README.md

 ### Challenge

-- Build out a news website homepage using the provided desktop and mobile designs
+- Build out a news website homepage using provided [desktop](/assets/design/desktop-design.jpg) and [mobile](/assets/design/mobile-design.jpg) designs
 - Users should be able to:
   - View the optimal layout for the UI depending on their device's screen size
   - See hover and focus states for all interactive elements on the page